Welcome to today's edition of the Rush 24-7 podcast.

 I said it on this program.

-I said the thing that worries me, in fact, that's not how I put it.
+The thing that worries me, in fact, that's not how I put it.

-I said to a couple people, and on this program, that we are a lot of voters, a lot of people calling this program, seem to be focusing on one thing, and that's whether or not we have a nominee that sounds smart.
+I said to a couple people and on this program that we are, a lot of voters, a lot of people calling this program, seem to be focusing on one thing, and that's whether or not we have a nominee that sounds smart.

-Because our voters are fed up with dumb sounding Republicans.
+Because our voters are fed up with dumb-sounding Republicans.

 You know it, and I know it.

-Uh Romney looked smart, everybody was happy, but Gingrich has come along, and I'm convinced that one of the things propelling Gingrich is that he sounds smart.
+But Gingrich has come along, and I'm convinced that one of the things propelling Gingrich is that he sounds smart.

-And I our side is also of the belief, and I've even argued with Snerdley about this, as Snurdley's argued with me on the air about this.
+And our side is also of the belief, and I've even argued with Snerdley about this, and Snerdley's argued with me on the air about this, that debates are factors in winning elections.

-And certainly in presidential elections, I just don't see that you can maybe say to call like Gerald Ford goofing up what was and what wasn't within the Soviet bloc.
+You can maybe sign a colleague Gerald Ford goofing up what was and what wasn't within the Soviet bloc.

-there aren't enough of those things to matter.
+There aren't enough of those things to matter.

-Organization, money, ideas, ideology, that's the kind of stuff that triumphs, but But we've we've got people who uh are so fed up with Republicans sounding like idiots, and if somebody comes along and sounds smart because why?
+We've got people who are so fed up with Republicans sounding like idiots that somebody comes along and sounds smart because, why?

 Because we've been told how smart Obama is.

-And why do we think Obama's we haven't seen anybody's grades?
+And why do we think Obama's?

 We've got every Republican is getting a media anal exam on his religion, for example.